Industrial Hygiene/ Industrial Safety Professional

 - Master’s degree in Industrial Hygiene, Occupational Safety, or other scientific, technical or health and safety related field.

-- CIH Certification by American Industrial Hygiene Association and/or CSP Certification by the Board of Certified Safety Professionals.
+- CIH Certification by Board for Global ESH Credentialing and/or CSP Certification by the Board of Certified Safety Professionals.

 - Knowledge of DOE Orders.